 Call the Police

 Immediately call the police to the scene and ask them to write up a report detailing the car crash.
 Ask an officer for a copy of the report and keep this write-up for your records.
 Your car accident lawyer will use this report in preparing your claim.

 The best time to figure out how an accident happened is right after it occurred.
 Make sure that you write down thorough contact information for everyone involved.
 This includes names, addresses, driver’s license numbers, and insurance information.
 Also, make sure that you snap photos of the accident scene.
 You can photograph the areas of the crash scene that you think contributed to the wreck and the parts of your car that were damaged.
 Make sure that you take wide shots of the entire scene as well as close-up shots that show detailed information.
 It’s also a good idea to keep vehicle parts that broke off in the crash.
 Your California car accident attorney will examine these parts and may gather critical information on how the accident happened.

 Don’t Admit Liability

 It is important to watch what you say to the other parties involved in the crash, to bystanders, and to insurance agents.
 Admissions that you make can limit your ability to bring a claim in the future.
 Instead, allow your attorney to handle these communications.

 Many auto accidents are only minor fender benders that people think they can handle on their own.
 But even minor accidents may require legal expertise to ensure that the accident victim is properly compensated.
 Insurance companies can be difficult to work with and may offer an amount that is much lower than what the person needs to fully recover.
-Pursing an insurance claim requires energy, time, and knowledge that a skilled auto accident lawyer can provide.
+Pursuing an insurance claim requires energy, time, and knowledge that a skilled auto accident attorney can provide.